DamnScallion/Visionary-Unicorns-Project/README.md

 ### Step 4: Copy and paste your code into the current .ipynb file

-### Step 5: Change all paths to align with the Visionary-Unicorns-Data folder
+### Step 5: Change all paths to align with the Visionary-Unicorns-Project folder

 ### Step 6: Update notebook code to the Github repo.
 ##### a.
 Click File at the top of Colab notebook, and select Save a copy in Github.